Gogoxingxing/lc/leetcode.md

     }

     public void search(List<List<Integer>> list, List<Integer> tmpList, int[] nums, int index) {
+        //templist is a parameter
+        //forjava if this parameter is object, then it will pass the
+        //reference of this object
+        //if it is add(tmplist), which means add reference
+        //but after the backtracking, templist life cycle ended
+        //so it equals not adding anything
         list.add(new ArrayList<>(tmpList));
         for (int i = index; i < nums.length; i ++) {
             tmpList.add(nums[i]);